 For information about research capabilities, email Deb Coe (Coordinator of Research Services).

-Data from the Presbyterian Panel, Comparative Statistics, and Clerks Annual Questionnaire are available for use by presbyteries, synods, and congregations.
+Church Trends data from the Presbyterian Panel, Comparative Statistics, and Clerks Annual Questionnaire are available for use by presbyteries, synods, and congregations.
 In addition, we are willing to make these data available to researchers interested in conducting secondary analyses.

 For information about available data or to order specific files, please contact Research Services.